 This example of Digital ID is just one example of how leveraging state of the art technology can revolutionize the airport experience.

-Throughout this summer keep an eye out on the DIS blog as we continue to explore how technology can change and improve the airport experience.
+Keep an eye on the blog as we continue to explore how technology can improve the airport experience.